supabase/wrappers/docs/catalog/redis.md

 | Multiple Hash       | multi_hash                    |
 | Multiple Sorted Set | multi_zset                    |

-**See below for more descriptions for the `Multiple *` types and `src_type` foreign table option.**

 ## Limitations

 This section describes important limitations and considerations when using this FDW:

-- **Performance Limitations**:
-  - Buffer size limited to 256 items per request for list and sorted set operations
-  - No query pushdown support means all filtering happens locally after data retrieval
-  - API requests use exponential backoff with maximum 3 retries on failures
-  - Stream entries are processed in batches, which may impact real-time data access

-- **Feature Limitations**:
+- Full result sets are loaded into memory before processing
 - Read-only access to Redis data structures (no Insert, Update, Delete, or Truncate operations)
-  - Limited column type support (only text for basic types, jsonb for complex types)
 - Pattern matching in `multi_*` types only supports basic Redis glob patterns
-  - Sorted set scores are not exposed in the foreign table structure
-  - Stream entries must be processed sequentially from the last known ID

-- **Resource Usage**:
-  - Full result sets are loaded into memory before processing
-  - Each query requires a complete Redis request-response cycle
-  - Multiple object queries (multi_*) load all matching keys into memory at once
-  - Failed requests consume additional resources due to retry attempts
-  - Large hash or stream results may require significant PostgreSQL memory

-- **Known Issues**:
-  - Materialized views using these foreign tables may fail during logical backups (use physical backups instead)
+- Materialized views using these foreign tables may fail during logical backups

-  - 404 responses are treated as empty results rather than errors
-  - Column type mismatches in response data will result in null values
-  - Connection failures during scans may require re-establishing the connection
-  - Memory pressure can occur when dealing with large datasets due to full result set loading
+## Examples

 Some examples on how to use Redis foreign tables.